YOUTH FUTSAL LEAGUE RULES

 A match may start if either team has a minimum of 3 players.

-Roster size: 12 players max can be suited to play in a game.
-Can have up to 3 guest players per game.
-Guest players must have a valid player card.
+Roster size: A maximum of 12 players can be suited to play in a game.
+All players must have their parents sign a waiver before each season.

 Game Duration – 23-minute halves, running clock, with a 2-minute halftime.

 - Substitutions – Unlimited and on the fly.
 They must enter and exit between the substitution zone lines, and the incoming player cannot step on the court until their teammate is off.
 Penalized with an indirect free kick if a substitution is not done properly, taken from the spot where the illegal substitution took place.
 Note: Substituting the goalkeeper is the same as with any other player.

 - Keep a distance of 5 meters on all restarts (kick-offs, kick-ins, and corner kicks.
 Defending team cannot invade that space until the ball is played.
 If a defending player within the 5-meter area attempts to play the ball, the referee may sanction an indirect free kick against the defending team.
 Repeated infractions of this type may also result in a yellow card.